amcsi/amysql/README.md

 ======
 [![Build Status](https://travis-ci.org/amcsi/amysql.png?branch=next)](https://travis-ci.org/amcsi/amysql)

-A MySQL wrapper guaranteed to work on any PHP 5.1+ configuration with the mysqli extension or `mysql_*` functions available.
+A MySQL wrapper guaranteed to work on any PHP 5.2+ or HHVM configuration with the mysqli extension or `mysql_*` functions available.
 Also contains many tools to help build queries, manage them, profile them.